 Try this wonton soup easy recipe.
-Classic Chinese dumplings filled with minced pork and shrimps and soup loaded with vegetables to keep you fit and warm!
+Classic Chinese dumplings filled with minced pork and shrimp and soup loaded with vegetables to keep you fit and warm!

 I love wontons, either fried or steamed and wonton soup is my soup of choice whenever Armin and I frequent our favorite local Chinese diner/takeaway.
 This is actually inspired by theirs.
 It is then usually followed by a crispy duck in sweet and sour sauce with steamed rice or fried noodles.
 Yummy!

 This wonton soup is also loaded with vegetables, which makes this soup really healthy and perfect for cold weather.
 A simpler version would be just broth with some chopped green onions and that's it!
 But since I have some leftover pak choi and I just made a batch of mung bean sprouts (post to follow), so I decided to throw some of them in and of course some carrots which we almost always have.